Skip to main content

 The percentage detected as AI is the total amount of qualifying text in the submission likely originated from a Large Language Model (LLM).
 The submission breakdown divides this AI writing score into two categories:

-• Likely AI-generated text is highlighted in cyan in the submission.
+• Likely AI-generated text, including text likely modified by a bypasser, is highlighted in cyan in the submission.

 • Likely AI-generated text that was also likely AI-paraphrased is highlighted in purple.